-Common misconceptions Books linking to this area

-We only move one direction.
-I really want to win by Simon Philip

-People will automatically move out of your way.
-The Koala who could by Rachel Bright

-Balancing has to be up high.
+Common misconceptions Books linking to this area We only move one direction.
+I really want to win by Simon Philip People will automatically move out of your way.
+The Koala who could by Rachel Bright Balancing has to be up high.
 Balancing has to be on one leg.
 Memorable first hand experiences Opportunities for communication

 Emphasis on turn taking.

-Explaining how they achieved the challenge

-Listening to instructions

-Discussing Growth Mindset
+Explaining how they achieved the challenge Listening to instructions Discussing Growth Mindset -- ---

-DCINS Reasonable adjustments for pupils with SEND
+Dereham Church of England Infant and Nursery Academy Reasonable adjustments for pupils with SEND

-Communication and Interaction Cognition and Learning Use of pictures/videos/ visual aids Smaller groups or 1:1 support.
+Communication and Interaction Cognition and Learning Use of pictures/videos/ visual aids Smaller groups or I:I support.
 Marking out clear boundaries for activities.
 Activities adapted for safety.
 Using posters and/or modelling to recap previous learning.
 Social, Emotional and Mental health Awareness of individual needs, any potential triggers within the curriculum or child's background.
 Preparing children for activities they may find overwhelming.
 Sensory and Physical Offering extra space.
 Adaptations of balance activities.
 Opportunities for burning off energy and physical overwhelm.